Duwamish River floods Seattle’s South Park neighborhood

 As of late Tuesday morning, Choun said, “We don’t have any plans right now.
 We’re just kind of stuck in the car right now.”

-López said Seattle Public Utilities is helping relocate families that can’t return to their homes.
-The agency declined to comment but said it would release a statement later in the day.
+Seattle Public Utilities has largely taken the lead on response efforts with the agency’s staff in South Park throughout most of the day Tuesday to support impacted households.
+A spokesperson for the utility said the city has provided emergency housing for some of the families who were unable to return to their homes.

 López said people can donate food, blankets and clothes for the affected families to the Duwamish River Community Coalition.

 Seattle police Detective Valerie Carson said officers directed traffic away from the flooded areas.
 According to Seattle fire Lt.
 Sue Stangl, firefighters responded to two calls related to the flooding.
 A family had driven their vehicle into a flooded street and needed help getting out.
 And a commercial building started steaming after its power source became submerged in water.
 The Fire Department said Seattle City Light shut the power off, neutralizing the threat.
 No firefighters were in South Park as of 11:20 a.m.